hashicorp-education/learn-vault-docker-lab/README.md

 - [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) binary installed in your system PATH (tested with version 1.5.6 darwin_arm64 on macOS version 13.5.1)

-> **NOTE:** Vault Docker Lab is currently known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors.
+> **NOTE:** Vault Docker Lab functions on Linux (last tested on Ubuntu 22.04) and macOS (last tested on 15.3.2) with Intel or Apple silicon processors.

 ## Make your own Vault Docker Lab